Selecting the Best Optimizing System: Algorithm and Analysis for Data-driven Stochastic Optimization

-The detailed proof is in \ref{ec:proof:SA}.
-The biases from overfitting the collecting data are controlled by the complexity of the function class $\mathcal{J}(\mathcal{F}_i,P^i)$.
-Theorem \ref{thm:SA} provides an exponential rate of convergence of PFS as budget increases to infinity, establishing a performance guarantee for the SEO algorithm applied on SBOS problems in the data-driven stochastic optimization setting.
+where $H_{2}(v)=\max_{i>1}\frac{i}{\Delta _{i}^{2}}.$ \end{theorem} The detailed proof is in \ref{ec:proof:SA}.
+The biases from overfitting the collected data are controlled by the complexity of the function class $\mathcal{J}(\mathcal{F}_i,P^i)$.
+Theorem \ref{thm:SA} provides an exponential rate of convergence of PFS as the budget increases to infinity, establishing a performance guarantee for the SEO algorithm applied to SBOS problems in the data-driven stochastic optimization setting.

-Similar with Proposition \ref{thm:ld:queue}, we provide a lower bound in Proposition \ref{thm:ld:ssa}.
-We let $\mathcal{O}_{B,a}$ to denote the class of all oracles satisfying Assumption \ref{assump:bd+finite} and the complexity term $H(v)\leq a$.
+Similar to Proposition \ref{thm:ld:queue}, we provide a lower bound in Proposition \ref{thm:ld:ssa}.
+We let $\mathcal{O}_{B,a}$ denote the class of all oracles satisfying Assumption \ref{assump:bd+finite} and the complexity term $H(v)\leq a$.
 Then, we have the following lower bound: \begin{proposition} Let $K>1$ and $a>0$.
 If $T\geq 16 B^4 a^2 (4\log(6TK)) / (60)^2$ and $a\geq \tfrac{11}{4}B^{-2} K^2$, then for any algorithm that return systems $i^*$ at time $T$, it holds that